What is a Michigan Notary Bond

 Michigan Notaries may need a business policy.

 Finally, a bond is not an insurance policy.
 It protects the public if a court judgment is against the Notary because of negligence or misconduct.
-To get additional protection, you should get Notary Errors and Omissions Insurance.
+To get additional protection, you should purchase Notary Errors and Omissions Insurance.
 E & O insurance is liability coverage to protect your personal and professional assets if you make a mistake during the notarial process that causes your client to suffer financial loss.
-If you operate a business out of your home with your notary service, you may also need to get business insurance; refer to our post on Michigan Home-Based Business Insurance.
+If you operate a business out of your home with your notary service, you may also need to get business insurance; refer to our Michigan Home-Based Business Insurance post.